skyrod-vactai/kcats/README.md

 ## Issue reporting

+Use github issues https://github.com/skyrod-vactai/kcats/issues if that's easiest.
-Instead of opening a github issue, add a TODO subheading to the Issues heading in the respective `.org` file.
-Commit the change and submit it as a pull request.
-In the branch where that issue is being fixed, it will be changed to INPROGRESS.
-When the issue is fixed, the heading will be removed.
-(If you disagree that it's been fixed, submit a PR that reverts the commit to remove it).

-You can edit this file right on github, in your own fork of the project, if you prefer.
+Recommended: Instead of opening a github issue, create a fork and add a TODO subheading to the Issues heading in the respective `.org` file.
+You can edit org files right on github, in your own fork.

-Why do things this weird way?
-I don't want to rely on github, nice as it is.
+* For bugs add issues here under Issues heading in production.org
+* For documentation problems add issues here under Issues heading in book-of-kcats.org

+Then submit it as a pull request.

+To see the status, check your PR.
+It will have more commits by the developers added to it.

 ## Other feedback